VMS* Tribute Page

 [Transfert from your Dreamcast to VMS]

 This is at my opinion the most enjoyable game of the lot.
-Controlling Swampy the little frog, you wander around swamp, trying to jump on each lilypad.
-Ahem.
-I may not be able to explain it so well.
-The game is in fact pretty easy but can turn out as hard as hell if your brain is not in the mood.
+Controlling Swampy the little frog, you wander around swamps and have to jump once and only once on all the lilypads.
+The game is relatively easy for most bits.
 By the time I finished developping it, I knew every levels and found it was too easy so I increased difficult by removing the extra life you previously got when finishing a level.
 As a result you may find it very frustrating to die every three attempts - but I guess this is part of the fun.

 Fat Rain